 Hospital patient experience survey summaries are published nationally by the Commission, and locally by DHBs.

-The current release is the 13th survey covering patients in hospital between 31 July and 13 August 2017.
-It was undertaken in August 2017 and provided summary scores out of 10 for the four key domains of patient experience as set out below:
+The current release is the 14th survey covering patients in hospital between 30 October and 12 November 2017.
+It was undertaken in November 2017 and provided summary scores out of 10 for the four key domains of patient experience as set out below.

 |Domain||NZ weighted average (/10)||Range|